battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

         - viewed as powerful, but very rigid

 Materialized views, federation and query virtualization
 - Views: a DB object that we can select from a table. when we select a view, the DB creates a new query that combines the view's subquery with our query.
     - Help in security, create the view instead of added access to operator
     - Help w/ common access patterns
 - Materialized Views: does pre-computation that the regular view does not; sort of cached
-    - significant query optimiztion
+    - significant query optimization
 - Composable Materialized views
     - In general, materialized views are not composable, but there can be now
 - Federated queries: DB feature that allows the OLAP db to select from an external data sources such as obj store or RDBMS